jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 `<< input output >>`

 I think the terms input and output should not be about whether something is written from the outside and whether something is written from the inside.
 That’s what I did earlier.
 I think the term input should mean: everything that is read on the inside of a command, and the term output should mean: everything that is written on the inside of a command.
 So it is about what happens on the inside.
-Whether something is written or read from the outside is not the issue.
+Whether something is written or read from the outside might not be the issue.

 Anyway, input and output are too complicated to just wrap up the old parameter passing type stories, which depend on those terms.
 Advanced Command Topics might also do a lot with input and output.
 Actually, most of it is about the complexity of input and output.
 I should really save it for another project.
 One of the objectives of the project Work Out Advanced Command Topics should be to determine the exact definition of input and output and the exact definition of input and output parameters.